Golf Backswing: 3 Common Mistakes You Probably Make

 Okay, let’s have a quick review.

+The clubface is directly related to what our hands do in the golf swing.
+An open clubface comes from a cupped left wrist or a rotation of the hands so that the top of the lead hand is facing upward.
 If you tend to open your clubface at the top of your swing, practice swinging with a training aid ball between your arms, just above your wrists.
 This helps prevent wrist cupping so you can keep the clubface square.

 If you tend to work your trail elbow away from the lead elbow on the backswing, practice swinging with the ball between your upper forearms.
+Remember, if the right elbow folds correctly in the backswing you can hold a pizza with your right hand at the top of your golf swing.
+If the right arm separates the pizza will fall to the floor.

 Thoughts?
 Questions?
 Comments?